 - Students unable to attend their course by the scheduled start date must inform the College in writing at least two weeks prior to the commencement of their course.
 A student may apply in this case for a deferment of their start date as long as they have not yet entered the country.

-- Student’s progress is recorded and analysed on monthly basis (monthly reports are filled by lecturers and teachers, verified by the Director of Studies)
+- Student’s progress is recorded and analysed on a monthly basis (monthly reports are filled by lecturers and teachers, verified by the Director of Studies)

 - Applications for deferment of the starting date, which are not received within the specified time, will only be accepted at the discretion of the college and will be subject to transfer fees.
 The transfer fee in such cases will be €200.